8.0 Telephone 8.0 Telephone

 8.3.1 Key Requirements

-b) If the telephone call is first contact with a donor, the caller MUST ask if the recipient consents to being contacted at that time.
-If the recipient asks not to be called again, the fundraising organisation MUST* comply with the request
+f) If the telephone call is first contact with a donor, the caller MUST ask if the recipient is happy to be contacted at that time.
+If the recipient asks not to be called again, the fundraising organisation MUST* comply with the request.

 a) If leaving a voicemail, fundraisers MUST make it clear what the purpose of the call is.